 Aloo gobi literally translates to “potato cauliflower” – these two humble ingredients are known for their ability to soak up flavor.
-So when combined with spices, the dish transforms into something pretty darn special.
+When combined with spices, the dish transforms into something pretty darn special.

 I am sharing my recipe for aloo gobi using two cooking methods: the instant pot and the stovetop.
 I personally prefer using my instant pot these days because it makes cooking so much easier but feel free to make it either way.
 I will share a few notes for those of you planning to use your pressure cooker to make this.

 Instant Pot Aloo Gobi

-Aloo gobi is a dry dish and yes, it is absolutely possible to make a dry dish in an instant pot.
+Aloo gobi is a dry dish.
+Yes, it is absolutely possible to make a dry dish in an instant pot.
 In fact, I have several “dry recipes” in my cookbook, Indian Food Under Pressure.

 When using an electric pressure cooker, you need just enough water to bring the pot to pressure – and keep in mind that veggies release water too.
 As I’ve mentioned in the past, all of my electric pressure cooker recipes are tested using a 6 quart instant pot, and so if you are using a larger or smaller pot, you may need to adjust the recipe.
 If you have questions, join my Indian instant pot Facebook Group, and someone can hopefully help you out 🙂